What is UK Cloud?

 Uploading files from Google Docs

-Obviously, the ideal method is to move a document from Google Docs to the Library – download it from Google, upload it to your shared Library area, and then delete it from Google Docs.
-The Library is the shared part of UK Cloud.
+Obviously, the ideal method is to move a document from Google Docs to the Cloud – download it from Google, upload it to your Cloud area, and then delete it from Google Docs.

-However, it may be desirable to leave the document in Google's care and simply have a link to it in the Library.
+However, if you really must leave the document in Google's care you can simply have a link to it in the Cloud.
 In this case:

 And that's it.
 Your link will appear in the list of files, with a globe icon to indicate that it is an external link: